omeresas/chimney-fire-app/README.md

 ### Prediction Model

 - **Spatial Prediction**: Uses precalculated values determined by an R script, which calculates the expected number of fires for different house types in various municipalities.
-- **Temporal Prediction**: A mathematical model calculates the expected number of fires based on temporal factors, such as the time of year and weather conditions (e.g., wind chill).
+- **Temporal Prediction**: Incorporates **weather forecast data from Meteoserver API** to forecast the expected number of fires based on temporal factors such as the time of year and current weather conditions **for today and the next ten days**.

-The final prediction is computed by multiplying the spatial and temporal predictions together, providing an estimate that considers both the inherent risk of the area and the specific conditions of the requested date.
+The final prediction is computed by multiplying the spatial and temporal predictions together, providing an estimate that considers both the inherent risk of the area and the specific conditions of weather forecast.

 ## API Endpoint